 - Rotate and restrict toys your dog can play with at one time.
 Easy access to all toys will easily lead to boredom.

-- Place treats in different places:
+- Place treats in different locations such as:

 - around the lawn so your dog can sniff it out